diplodoc-platform/tabs-extension/Readme.md

 ### Syntax

 You can synchronize the opening of tabs between different tabs groups on the page.
 To do this, you just need to add optional property `group=<group_key>` in `list tab` command.
-The active tabs with the same keys in groups in one group will be synchronized.
+The active tabs with the same keys in one tabs group will be synchronized.

 Example:
 ```